mxnet-dev/ansible-role-coder/README.md

 You should make sure to upgrade `coder` with this role, or remember to run it after upgrading, else it will not be able to bind on a port < 1024 by default.

+The role can also uninstall Coder, by setting the `coder_action` variable to `uninstall`.

 Requirements
 ------------